hanjunwei-lab/PathTIGR/README.md

 ```
 #### Model Hyperparameters

-`-GAE_epochs`:  The number of training iterations in GAE model.
+`-GAE_epochs`:  The number of training iterations in the GAE model.

-`-learning_rate`:  The learning_rate of training the the autoencoder on pathway diagrams model.
+`-learning_rate`:  The learning rate of training the the autoencoder on pathway diagrams model.

 `-num_heads`:  The number of attention heads.